 - Disposable camera – Still bring your mustpack items – your GoPro (or alternative underwater cameras – although really, is there any alternative to a GoPro these days?!), cell phones, digital camera (or whatever you use!) but a disposable camera is always fun, you can get the film developed after the cruise and see what you captured as an end of holiday surprise.
 (If taking a lot of tech, be sure to pack a power strip – below).

 - Use Compressible Packing Cubes – yes they are a thing, and they are a packing hack everyone should know about and are perfect for every vacation, holiday or jaunt you can think of.
 Essentially they are exactly what they say on the tin – packing cubes that you can compress meaning you can organize all your clothes and compress them at the same time.
 (Not convinced?
 Take a look at our recommendations for the best Packing Cubes on the market)

-- Sewing Kit and Small First Aid Kit – little nick in your clothes, a travel sewing kit can solve that; and a travel first aid kit with a few essentials like mouthwash tweezers nail clippers plasters (etc) are perfect for if you get an unexpected blister for all the walking you did exploring on a shore excursion!
+- Sewing Kit and Small Cruise First Aid Kit – little nick in your clothes, a travel sewing kit can solve that; and a travel firstaid kit with a few essentials like mouthwash tweezers nail clippers plasters (etc) are perfect for if you get an unexpected blister for all the walking you did exploring on a shore excursion!

 - Traveling with lots of tech?
 Take a power strip or power cube so that you only need 1 travel adapter for multiple appliances (and don’t forget your mobile phone charger!)

-- Pack a Travel Laundry Bag – perfect for taking your dirty cloths to the on-board launderette, or keeping them separate from your clean stuff when packing to go home!
+- Pack a Travel Laundry Bag – perfect for taking your dirty clothes to the on-board launderette, or keeping them separate from your clean stuff when packing to go home!